skip to Main Content

 - Greater Sudbury is geographically the largest city in Ontario and the most populous in Northern Ontario

-- With ten operating mines, two mills, two smelters and a nickel refinery, Sudbury is arguably the hard rock mining capital of the world.
+- With nine operating mines, two mills, two smelters, and a nickel refinery, Sudbury is arguably the hard rock mining capital of the world.

 - Sudbury is home to a major geological structure in Ontario, Canada called the Sudbury Basin which is the third-largest crater on Earth, as well as one of the oldest.